Early phenomenology: Phenomenology prior to the Logical Investigations

-The Logical Investigations (1900/01) and the Munich Invasion
+The Logical Investigations (1900/01) and the Munich Circle

 Shortly before his appointment as professor at the University of Göttingen in 1901, Husserl published the first edition of his Logical Investigations.
-In Volume I of this work, the Prolegomena to Pure Logic, Husserl presents his now famous polemic against logical psychologism - the attempt to reduce the laws of logic to psychological laws.
+In Volume I of this work, the Prolegomena to Pure Logic, Husserl presents his now famous polemic against logical psychologist (the attempt to reduce the laws of logic to psychological laws).
 The term 'phenomenology' only appears once in the first edition of Volume I, in a footnote to section 57.
 Volume II introduces Husserl's phenomenology, which he characterizes as both a science of essences and as a descriptive psychology that aims to serve as a groundwork for a radical critique of knowledge.
 In outlining the phenomenological project of the Logical Investigations, Husserl writes:

 It is also in the opening pages of Volume II where Husserl gives his famous battle-cry, "back to the things themselves."

 The Logical Investigations gained widespread attention in Europe, and students began to come to Göttingen specifically to study with Husserl.
-Of particular importance was the reception of the Logical Investigations by the Psychological association at the University of Munich.
+Of particular importance was the reception of the Logical Investigations by a group of psychology students at the University of Munich.
 In his book, Husserl had been critical of the psychologist Theodor Lipps.
 A number of Lipps' students agreed with the criticisms made by Husserl, and were drawn to his phenomenology.
 Starting with Johannes Daubert, many of Lipps' students left Munich and headed to Göttingen in order to study with Husserl.
-This event is often referred to as the Munich invasion of Göttingen, and is considered to be the starting point of the phenomenological movement proper.
+This event is often referred to as the "Munich invasion of Göttingen", and is considered to be the starting point of the phenomenological movement proper.
 In the summer of 1907, former Munich student Theodor Conrad established a student group in Göttingen to mirror the one he had been a part of in Munich, with the expressed purpose of studying phenomenology.
 At the time there had been a number of students working with Husserl in Göttingen, known as his Urschüler, and with them Conrad formed the Göttingen Circle.
 In 1909, Adolf Reinach took up a position as Privatdozent in Göttingen, followed shortly thereafter by Max Scheler in 1910, who had lost his teaching position in Munich.
 Around this same time, Alexandre Koyre, Jean Hering, Edith Stein, and Roman Ingarden joined the young group of phenomenologists.